Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/README.md

 #### Features Testing has shown left to implement.
 - Further client-side confirmation of deletions (members, activities and artworks) for administrators.
 - Date validation, especially validating against entering dates in the past.
+- Email reminders of membership dues needs some refinement.
+  A member can be enmailed, but the email not recorded against the member's document.

 ## Technologies Used